CarboFormer: A Lightweight Semantic Segmentation Architecture for Efficient Carbon Dioxide Detection Using Optical Gas Imaging: Conclusion

 \section{Conclusion}

-In this paper, we presented CarboNeXT and CarboFormer, two complementary semantic segmentation architectures for CO$_2$ emission detection and quantification using OGI.
-Our dual-model approach addresses both high-performance requirements and resource-constrained scenarios, with CarboNeXT prioritizing accuracy for critical monitoring applications and CarboFormer enabling real-time detection on programmable drones.
-The models' effectiveness in detecting CO$_2$ emissions, particularly in challenging low-flow conditions, opens new possibilities for environmental monitoring, from industrial leak detection to precision agriculture.
-While our lightweight CarboFormer demonstrates strong potential for drone-based monitoring, current limitations in its accuracy compared to CarboNeXT and the relatively limited size of our real-world dataset suggest areas for improvement.
-Future work will focus on expanding the RTA dataset through direct farm measurements with varying pH values, implementing temporal modeling for dynamic gas patterns, and enhancing CarboFormer's efficiency-accuracy trade-off through advanced knowledge distillation.
+In this paper, we presented CarboFormer, a lightweight semantic segmentation architecture for CO$_2$ emission detection and quantification using OGI.
+Our approach addresses the critical need for efficient real-time monitoring in resource-constrained environments while maintaining competitive accuracy.
+The model's effectiveness in detecting CO$_2$ emissions, particularly in challenging low-flow conditions (10-30 SCCM), opens new possibilities for environmental monitoring applications, from industrial leak detection to precision agriculture.
+Our comprehensive evaluations demonstrate that CarboFormer significantly outperforms other lightweight methods and even surpasses state-of-the-art heavy-weight models, making it particularly suitable for deployment on programmable drones and mobile monitoring platforms.
+While current limitations include the relatively limited size of our real-world RTA dataset and potential for further accuracy improvements at very low flow rates, our results validate the architectural design choices for practical deployment scenarios.
+Future work will focus on expanding the RTA dataset through direct farm measurements with varying pH values, implementing temporal modeling for dynamic gas patterns, and further enhancing the efficiency-accuracy trade-off through advanced optimization techniques.
 These advancements will contribute to broader climate change mitigation efforts by enabling more accessible and efficient CO$_2$ monitoring across agricultural, industrial, and environmental applications.